nafisuddinn/Phishy/README.md

 - 🧠 The type of scam (phishing, impersonation, etc.)
 - 📊 A confidence score from 0–100%
 - 📄 A short explanation of why it’s flagged
+- 📜 Shows the user's history of analyzed messages

 ---